rudyhuyn/PluralNet/README.md

 <img src="https://user-images.githubusercontent.com/1226538/56482774-c119ec00-647a-11e9-9d29-c010736c4981.png" height="80" />

-# Note
+# Important

-__PluralNet is now deprecated, all features from PluralNet are now part of a more advanced toolset created by the same team, named ReswPlus: https://github.com/rudyhuyn/reswplus__
+__PluralNet is now deprecated, all features from PluralNet are now part of a more advanced toolset created/managed by the same team, named ReswPlus: https://github.com/dotnetplus/reswplus__

 # PluralNet - Pluralization for Resx and Resw files